rgerardi/intro-openshift-pipelines/README.md

   source: redhat-operators
   sourceNamespace: openshift-marketplace
   startingCSV: openshift-pipelines-operator.v1.0.1
+EOF
 ```

-Finally, apply it to the cluster using `oc create`:
+You can also use the defintion file `sub-4.5.yaml` from this repository using `oc create`:

 ```
 $ oc create -f sub-4.5.yaml